sealablab/moku-dev-vhdl/SlotBlinker/README.md

 # Enhanced SlotBlinker

-A configurable, feature-rich bitstream that generates distinct wave patterns on all four outputs (OutputA, OutputB, OutputC, OutputD) with comprehensive control over timing, patterns, amplitude, and phase.
+A configurable, feature-rich bitstream that generates distinct wave patterns on all four outputs (OutputA, OutputB, OutputC, OutputD) with comprehensive control over timing, patterns, amplitude, and phase. **Pipelined architecture ensures timing closure.**

 ## 🚀 **New Features**